Skip to content

 From May 3 to June 4, 20 Broadway was transformed into an active public space with various kinds of programming, including performances, local vendors, art workshops, City information sessions, and even a murder mystery!
 We hosted 22 events with local businesses, artists, creatives, organizations, and the City of Somerville.
 A total number of 352 visitors stopped by the pop-up, including regulars that would come by to enjoy the coziness of the space and kids to play games.

-Community meeting
+Community meetings

 On Tuesday, April 4th, 2023, we hosted a community meeting at Connexxion from 7 pm–8:30 pm.
 This meeting was attended by people who live and work in East Somerville.
 We shared updates about the project and learned more about what the East Somerville community hopes to see at the pop-up.
 Check out the link below for more information on what was discussed and the amazing ideas from the community.